polespinasa/website/content/english/posts/utxo_set_backup.md

 Looking at the previous logs we can see that, although it is verifying very old blocks such as `210.000`, when a new block appears, `884.366` in this case, it immediately updates the tip of its chain and then continues with the verification of old blocks.

-## Conclusions and cautions

-With this process the node reaches a state where it is usable to consult the balance and create transactions much faster than synchronizing the whole chain.
-In a normal laptop, this whole process has taken me no more than 2 hours which is already a big improvement compared to the days that a normal synchronization can take.

-> :warning: **Warning**.
-> *It is very important not to download the __UTXO set__ from an unknown and untrusted source.
-The risk is very high, since a false representation of the __UTXO set__ can make you believe that you have been paid when it is not true. __You can be tricked and robbed__.*

-Bitcoin Core tries to prevent this by restricting the import of the **UTXO set** to a block defined in the latest release (the `880,000` block as of this post) and verifying that the **UTXO set** is correct and has not been tampered.
-Skipping this check is not difficult and allows more experienced users to speed up this process even more.
-This post will not explain how to do it so as not to expose the readers to a possible attack.

-> :warning: **Warning**.
-> *When the 1st part of the post was written the block of the last release was the `840.000` and not the `880.000`, that's why the guide is about the `840.000`*.

 ## How to create or obtain a backup of the UTXO set?

 The easiest way to get a backup of the **UTXO set** is with the magnet link: `magnet:?xt=urn:btih:559bd78170502971e15e97d7572e4c824f033492&dn=utxo-880000.dat&tr=udp%3A%2F%2Ftracker.bitcoin.sprovoost.nl%3A6969`.